sdbeng/sdbeng/README.md

 📫 Built a Spring Boot back end application with ci/cd on a docker-jenkins pipeline, using JPA and Spring Web Security on a microservices project.
 Stack: React.js, SpringBoot, AWS EC2, Jenkins, Tomcat server.
 Got the Java Back end certificate.
 Thank God for this opportunity and future ones.

 📐 2024:♂ Taking walks every day helps to out refocus and think on tasks to have a better approach.
-Continue reading docs about nextjs14 changes, and now building an ai-saas project.
+Reading docs about nextjs15 changes, now building an ai-saas project.
 Grabbed the new Xcode and SwiftUi, reading the docs and building a project.
 It looks great so far.

 - 💬 On the weekends, I like to spend time with my wife, daugther and son, especially when we go on camping vacation.
 We usually play a few games of chess and tennis, go for walks and play with our husky 🐾